Pamblam/fuckit/README.md

-# fuckit
+# Fuckit

-Wanted to set up a simple blog, Wordpress is too heavy, Pico is too light.
-Fuckit.
+I wanted to set up a simple blog, Wordpress is too heavy, Pico is too light.
+Fuck it.
 Rolling my own.

 Fuckit is a simple CMS designed for programmers.
 It's built for Apache, uses PHP and SQLite on the back side and the included front-end is a ReactJS and Bootstrap 5 SPA.